Basic Usage

 Setting Up CI Authentication

-so Bundlewatch can update your PR status.
+You need to provide a BUNDLEWATCH_GITHUB_TOKEN so Bundlewatch can update your PR status.
 Get your token at:

 https://service.bundlewatch.io/setup-github